jindian/linux_note/linux_startup/start_kernel_part_VIII.md

   `sched_init` assigns `fair_sched_class` to schedule class of idle process, sets the idle as a normal process during system booting.

+  `sched_init` initializes performance event related variable and updates state of scheduler `scheduler_running` as 1 and completes the scheduler initialization.

 # Links